Speed Measuring Devices

 Laser Speed Enforcement

-The officer has a hand held or laser radar on a tripod in a stationary set up with one or more police officers standing or parked on the side of the roadway.
+The officer has a hand held or laser radar on a tripod in a stationary set up.
+One or more police officers maybe standing and using the laser.

 Radar Speed Enforcement

 The officer has a hand held or radar mounted within the police car.

 Depending upon the type of radar the officer can either use it in a stationary mode or while the police vehicle is moving.
 Read More about Radar Speed Enforcement >